awakenbad/SanAndreasAP/README.md

 checks to the multiworld.

 > [!NOTE]
-> Only Los Santos is randomized so far (Big Smoke → The Green Sabre).
+> Los Santos and Badlands are randomized so far (Big Smoke → Are You Going
-> The rest of the game will come in future updates.
+> to San Fierro?).
+The rest of the game will come in future updates.
 Feel free to bug report either through `Issues` or using [GTA SA Thread](https://discord.com/channels/1085716850370957462/1098055987648282717) in Archipelago After Dark

 ## Related repositories